 - developing a culture of theoretical and empirical research in Vygotsky and his legacy and cultural historical theories;

-- increasing the formal and informal membership of the SIG and continue to nurture the growth of a CHAR community;
+- increasing the formal and informal membership of the SIG and continue to nurture the growth of a CHAT research community;

-- improving quality and quantity of CHAR papers, symposia and publications in the Asia Pacific region; and
+- improving quality and quantity of CHAT research papers, symposia and publications in the Asia Pacific region; and

 - providing support and mentorship for HDR students and early career researchers.